AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

     end Indirect_Ordering;

+Note that the information transmitted to the application might be inconsistent due to errors in the transmission channel.
+For example, the information from :ada:`Idx` (:ada:`Chunk` record) might be wrong.
+In a real-world application, we should deal with those transmission errors.
+However, for the discussion in this section, these problems are not crucial, so that we can simplify the implementation by skipping error handling.

-Finally, let's look at a test application that makes use of the package we've just implemented.
+Let's finally look at a test application that makes use of the package we've just implemented.
 In order to simplify the discussion, we'll initialize the array containing the unordered chunks and the selector directly in the application instead of receiving input data from an